joshmarinacci/rust-embedded-gui/readme.md

 * **font**: the default font used for all text.
 * **bold_font**: the bold variant of the current font.
 Used for button titles.
 * **selection**: a color used to indicate something is selected.
 Should be a strong contrast to the bg color.
 Used in toggle buttons, lists, and menus.
-* **accent**: a color used to highlight something, but that isn't selected. ex: the cursor of the text box,

 ## Roadmap